taehyounpark/queryosity/README.md

 ## 4. Systematic variations

-In general, the above approaches to construct an "analysis graph" (set of columns, selections, counters in effect) means that an arbitrary change one of its components usually must be performed by an independently created `analysis` instance.
+In general, the above approach to construct an "analysis graph" (set of columns, selections, counters in effect) means that any arbitrary change can constitutes an independent construction of the graph.

-Under a stricter definition that a __systematic variation__ constitutes a __change in a column__ that propagates to affect the outcome of an exact set of selection and counters, the variation from the nominal computation graph to another can be concretely defined and all be processed within a single analysis graph, which offers the following benefits:
+Under a stricter definition that a __systematic variation__ means a __change in a column value that affects the outcome of a fixed set of selection and counters__, the variations can be placed inside a single computation graph and all be processed at once, which offers the following benefits:

-- Coupled graphs guarantee that each variation and only the variation is in effect between the nominal and varied results.
+- Coupled instantiation of other actions guarantee that each variation and only the variation is in effect between the nominal and varied results.
-- Eliminate the performance overhead associated with repeated dataset processing.
+- Eliminates the runtime overhead associated with repeated dataset processing.

 ### 4.1 Varying a column

-Any column can be varied via an definition of the same type, which translates to:
+Any column can be varied via a definition of the same type, which translates to:
-- `reader` of the dataset can be varied to be one of a different column name, as long as they are of the same data type.
+- `reader` of the dataset can be varied to be one of a different column name holding the same data type.
 - `constant` can be changed from any value to another.
-- `equation` can be evaluated using function with the same signature and return type.
+- `equation` can be evaluated with another function of the same signature and return type.
-- `definition` can be instantiated with a different set of constructor arguments.
+- `definition` can be constructed with another set of arguments.
-  - If the user-implemented class has a custom method to be called prior to the dataset processing, the in-memory instances can also be manually accessed.
+  - (instance-access also available per-variation).

 ```cpp
 // use a different scale factor